mattwaite/JOUR307-Data-Journalism/syllabus.md

 **Homework:**

-Work on your final projects.
+Final Projects are due on April 22 at 5 p.m.

 ###April 26, 2016###

 **In class:**

+Line edits, sign up for a time, no class meeting.

+###April 28, 2016###

+**In class:**

 * The future of data journalism;
 * How to get a job with what you've learned;

-**Homework:**

-None.
-Stories due Thursday.

-###April 28, 2016###

-**In class:**

-Line edits, sign up for a time, no class meeting.

-**Homework:**

-None, we're done.